-Those first few weeks of motherhood fly by and you were expecting to be happy about your newly arrived bundle of joy, but instead you feel sad and down.
+Those first few weeks of motherhood fly by and you were expecting to be happy about your newly arrived bundle of joy, but instead, you feel sad and down.
 Your hormone levels have dropped since giving birth.
 Pair that with recovering from childbirth, lack of sleep and caring for your newborn round the clock and you have the Baby Blues.
 Baby Blues are a normal part of motherhood, but if the feelings last more than a couple weeks or they get worse, contact your OB/GYN to talk about postpartum depression.

 Around 6 weeks you will have your final follow-up visit with the obstetrician.
-After you are cleared, you can return to work, which means leaving baby behind.
+After you are cleared, you can return to work, which means leaving the baby behind.
 You’ll also likely be given the green light for postpartum sex.
 These two changes can be difficult for you.
-While some women are happy to return to work and a regular sex life, others want to stay near baby; fear of having sex is also possible, especially if pregnancy, labor and delivery were difficult.
+While some women are happy to return to work and a regular sex life, others want to stay near baby; fear of having sex is also possible, especially if pregnancy, labor, and delivery were difficult.
 Take your time and talk with your partner about work and intimacy.

 Your Baby’s Development